excoffierleonard/cligpt/readme.md

 ### On Windows:
 1. Download the executable from the [release page](https://git.jisoonet.com/publicprojects/cligpt/-/releases).
 2. Run `set OPENAI_API_KEY=your_api_key_here` to set up your OpenAI API key as an Environment Variable.
-3. Run it from the CLI with `./cligpt`.
+3. Run `./cligpt` to execute the program.
 4. Optionally add it to PATH for ease of use.

 ### On Linux:
 1. Download the executable from the [release page](https://git.jisoonet.com/publicprojects/cligpt/-/releases).
 2. Run `chmod +x cligpt` to make it executable.
 3. Run `export OPENAI_API_KEY=your_api_key_here` to set up your OpenAI API key as an Environment Variable.
-4. Run it from the CLI with `./cligpt`.
+4. Run `./cligpt` to execute the program.
 5. Optionally add it to PATH for ease of use with `mv cligpt /usr/local/bin/`.

 ### Build from source: